 - A crucial step in preparing for your kitten to come home is to find a veterinarian you trust.
-We recommend you consider using a designated Cat Friendly Practice® since they have taken specific extra steps to make their practice more comfortable and welcoming for cats and their caregivers.
+We recommend you consider using a designated Cat Friendly Practice®.
+These veterinary practices have taken specific extra steps to make their practice more comfortable and welcoming for cats and their caregivers.

-- Most kittens are full of energy and excitement, but it is always important to make sure your new friend has a thorough physical exam and protection from preventable diseases by receiving appropriate vaccines.
+- Most kittens are full of energy and excitement.
+Don’t let their energy distract you from keeping them healthy.
+Your kitten needs a thorough physical exam and protection from preventable diseases by receiving appropriate vaccines.

 - To keep a kitten healthy, vaccines are given as a series at specific intervals beginning around 7-8 weeks old until they have developed sufficient immunity, typically around 16 weeks old.
 During this time your kitten will become protected against the “core” group of diseases, panleukopenia (feline distemper), calicivirus, rhinotracheitis, and rabies.

 - A less obvious point of wellness care is parasite prevention.
 Unfortunately, many parasites go undetected since young kittens can be infected without showing any clinical signs.
 To make sure your kitten does not have intestinal parasites, be sure to bring a stool sample to your first veterinary checkup.
 Your veterinarian will probably also de-worm your kitten at each visit since kittens don’t always shed parasite eggs in their stool.